The Price of Poise

 I love the beating tissue clumped

-together in my chest so I have the
+together in my chest that gives me the

 capacity to love.